-All we can do during this pandemic is daydream about getting out of our neighborhood and traveling the globe.
+During this pandemic, all we can do is daydream about getting out of our neighborhood and traveling the globe.
 So, how can we make our travel daydreams a reality when we don’t live a Kardashian lifestyle?

 Now is the perfect time for a career change!
 Below is a list of 30 High-Paying Jobs that Require Travel and No Experience.

 You’d be surprised at how many entry-level jobs there are around the world that are high-paying and let you travel at the same time.
 These jobs don’t require a degree or experience but provide a lot of opportunities for growth and promotion.

 Although having a degree would boost your credibility, as education and experience will help you earn a higher salary right off the bat, many of these jobs come down to personality.
 Do you have the skills to market yourself well and convince employers that you’re capable?
 Some of these jobs aren’t easy and require a lot of hard work.
 But, if you put in the effort and time, you can become successful in these fields.

 There is a wide range of earnable salaries within these job fields.
 Your salary can be affected by job location, level, and your own personal experience and skills.
 Most of these jobs, though, have room for growth and allow for promotions quite quickly.
 You could be getting promotions and bonuses within a year of working.

 Disclaimer: With the ongoing pandemic, many of these jobs are unavailable or have taken a hit.
 But things will get back to normal eventually, and when they do, travel and tourism will once again be open for business.
 Now is the perfect time to start planning and preparing to get a high-paying travel job for when that happens.